joshua-vincent/chess-ai/README.md

-# neural-networks
+# neural-network

-Neural networks for chess engine and board evaluation.
+Neural network for chess engine and board evaluation.